Tropical Storm Cindy (1993): Martinique

-On August 14, Cindy passed over Martinique with rough winds and particularly violent rain, amplified by the storm's interaction with the rising terrain.
-The greatest quantities fell to the northeast of a line between Sainte-Marie and Fort-de-France, with day totals of more than 4 in recorded at every weather station in that region.
-The highest 1- and 24-hour rainfall rates were observed in Le Prêcheur, totaling 5.79 and 12.0 in, respectively.
-These amounts were well above the September average of 9.29 in, making Cindy one of the most extreme rain events in the island's history.
-A maximum gust of 40 mph was recorded during the storm, though sustained winds onshore did not reach tropical storm force.
+On August 14, Cindy passed over Martinique with brisk winds and particularly intense rainfall, amplified by the storm's interaction with the island’s rising terrain.
+Rainfall was heaviest to the northeast of a line between Sainte-Marie and Fort-de-France, where all weather stations recorded more than 4 in in a single day.
+The highest 1- and 24-hour rainfall rates were observed in Le Prêcheur, measuring 5.79 and 12.0 in, respectively.
+These amounts far exceeded the September average of 9.29 in, making Cindy one of the most extreme rain events in the island's history.
+Wind gusts reached 40 mph, though sustained onshore winds remained below tropical storm force.

-Initially, Cindy's brisk winds downed banana trees and power lines across northern Martinique.
-After hours of continued rain, several rivers—such as the Rivière des Pères, Rivière Claire and Rivière Sèche—quickly swelled and overflowed.
+Initially, Cindy's winds downed banana trees and power lines across northern Martinique.
+After hours of continuous rain, several rivers within the island’s extensive watershed—including the Rivière des Pères, Rivière Claire and Rivière Sèche—rapidly swelled and overflowed.
 Severe flooding and mudslides swept through northern villages, submerging homes and destroying roads and bridges.
-News footage on national television showed "cars [being] swept away to sea and buried in mud".
+The extent of the flooding was revealed on national television, showing "cars [being] swept away to sea and buried in mud".

 The Prêcheur River, which normally flows at 18 ft^{3}/s (0.5 m^{3}/s), burst its banks upon attaining an exceptional discharge rate of nearly 25,000 ft^{3}/s (700 m^{3}/s).
-Large amounts of volcanic matter from the riverbed congealed into a massive debris flow, which struck the small commune of Le Prêcheur.
-Reaching heights up to 10 ft, the sediment engulfed houses and roads, wreaking an estimated ₣15 million (1993 value; $2.7 million in 1993 USD) in structural damage.
-Flash floods surged through the village of Grand'Rivière following the overflow of its river, devastating property and drowning one person.
+As a result, volcanic material from the riverbed coalesced into a massive debris flow that struck the small commune of Le Prêcheur.
+The deposited sediment reached heights of up to 10 ft, engulfing the houses and roads and inflicting an estimated ₣15 million (1993 value; $2.7 million in 1993 USD) in structural damage.
+Flash floods also surged through the village of Grand'Rivière when its river overflowed, devastating property and drowning one person.
 Despite recent improvements to its flood defenses, the Rivière Roxelane rapidly topped its banks and inundated much of Saint-Pierre.
-Farther south, a combination of torrential rainfall and poor storm drains resulted in flood damage to private property and an aquafarm in Le Morne-Vert.
+Farther south, torrential rainfall combined with poorly maintained storm drains to flood private property and an aquafarm in Le Morne-Vert.

+Aftermath

-In all, Cindy killed 2 people, injured 11, and destroyed more than 150 homes across Martinique.
+Overall, Cindy killed 2 people, injured 11, and destroyed more than 150 homes across Martinique.
 Monetary losses reached ₣107 million ($19 million), with road damage comprising ₣68 million ($12 million).
-After the storm's passage, thousands of people on the island sought refuge in emergency shelters, and about 3,000 residents became homeless.
-La Capricieuse, a French Navy ship stationed in French Guiana, delivered disaster relief supplies to Fort-de-France; the goods included 250 packages with clothing items, distributed by the Lions Club Association of Saint Barthélemy.
-Unseasonable sea conditions in Cindy's wake hindered local fishers from selling their catch to trading vessels in Petite Martinique.
-Due to the severity of the flooding in Martinique, waterways and harbors were dredged, and river banks and dykes were reinforced to prevent recurrence.
+In the storm's wake, thousands on the island sought refuge in emergency shelters, and approximately 3,000 residents became homeless.
+Relief supplies were delivered to Fort-de-France by La Capricieuse, a French Navy ship stationed in French Guiana; the goods included 250 packages of clothing distributed by the Lions Club Association of Saint Barthélemy.
+Unseasonable sea conditions following Cindy hindered local fishers from selling their catch to trading vessels in Petite Martinique.
+In response to the severe flooding, waterways and harbors were dredged across Martinique, and riverbanks and dykes were reinforced to prevent recurrence.